juliancwirko/react-s-alert/README.md

 ### 3. Import (or copy) CSS files

-All you need to do is to import (or copy) default CSS file and some or all CSS files with effects which you want to use.
-Default CSS file is mandatory.
+All you need to do is to import (or copy) a default CSS file and some or all CSS files with effects which you want to use.
+A default CSS file is mandatory.
 With Webpack you could do something like:

 With ES2015:
 ```javascript